nobrick/exaop/README.md

 remains the same after each callback execution, depending on the types and the return values of the callback functions.

+#### Types and behaviours

 Each kind of pointcut has different impacts on the execution process and the accumulator.

-* `check`
+- `check`
+  - does not change the value of the accumulator.
   - the execution of the generated function is halted if its callback return value matches the pattern `{:error, _}`.
   - the execution continues if its callback returns `:ok`.
+- `set`
-  - does not change the value of the accumulator.
+  - does not halt the execution process.
-* `set`
   - sets the accumulator to its callback return value.
-  - does not halt the execution process.
-* `preprocess`
+- `preprocess`
   - allows to change the value of the accumulator or halt the execution process.
   - the execution of the generated function is halted if its callback return value matches the pattern `{:error, _}`.
   - the accumulator is updated to the wrapped `acc` if its callback return value matches the pattern `{:ok, acc}`.

+View documentation of these macros for details.

 ### A more in-depth example

-Exaop also supports passing arguments from pointcut definitions to its callbacks.
-Moreover, callbacks could also be defined in modules other than its pointcut definitions.
+Exaop is ready for production and makes complex application workflows simple and self-documenting.
+In practice, we combine it with some custom simple macros as a method to separate cross-cutting concerns and decouple business logic.
+Note that we do not recommend overusing it, it is only needed when the workflow gets complicated, and the pointcuts should be strictly restricted to the domain of cross-cutting logic, not the business logic body itself.

+Here's a more complex example, a wallet balance transfer.
+The configuration loading, context setting and transfer validations are separated, but the main transfer logic remains untouched.
+The example also introduces an external callback, which is defined in a module other than its pointcut definition.

 ```elixir
 defmodule Wallet do